brandonbloom/asyncx/README.md

 I certainly wouldn't run this code in production nor view it as a exemplarly core.async usage.

+Furthermore, this was written before core.async channels became transducers-aware.
+Use that instead!

 ## License

 Copyright © 2013 Brandon Bloom